modusphp/framework/README.md

 The Modus Framework
 ===================

+(Note: This README is a work in progress.)

 The Modus Framework is a collection of components included through Composer and bound together by "glue code" that makes the components useful as a unit.

 Modus makes use of many components of Aura, as well as some Symfony components and others.